FOR DAVINCI RESOLVE

 Directed by Damien Chazelle

-You’ll find two PowerGrades in the package to help you create “deep, rich saturated colors” that blend well with the surrounding less saturated colors.
+In the package you will find two PowerGrades that allow you to create “deep, rich saturated colors” that blend well with the surrounding less saturated colors.
 The first PowerGrade gives you overall “denser” colors for RED, BLUE & GREEN.
-The second PowerGrade allows you to individually increase or decrease the luminance values of each channel.
+The second PowerGrade allows you to increase or decrease the luminance values of each color individually.

 FLAT FILM LOOK